 Readers may also find pages on supporting Family Carers useful.

-A central philosophy to palliative care is the recognition of the family and carers as inclusive to the care approach, however literature suggests the support network should be wider still.
-Sociological research looking at supportive environments for people with life-limiting illness and their carers have found relationships between community characteristics, health and wellbeing and health access.
-[3,6] Social support can be represented at a structural level such as organised programs utilising cognitive behavioural or mindfulness techniques; or more informal support groups and services as well as the support offered by individuals within the community.
+A central philosophy to palliative care is the recognition of the family and carers as inclusive to the care approach, however, the literature suggests the support network should be wider still.
+Sociological research looking at supportive environments for people with life-limiting illness and their carers has found relationships between community characteristics, health and wellbeing and health access.
+[4,7] Social support can be represented at a structural level such as organised programs utilising cognitive behavioural or mindfulness techniques; or more informal support groups and services as well as the support offered by people within the community.

 However, it is important to realise that the availability of social support does not mean social isolation does not still occur.
 Often formalised support groups or programs are biased towards the dominant culture or language within the health context, marginalising culturally and linguistically diverse (CALD) groups.
-In addition, individuals from lower socioeconomic groups are more likely to be distrusting and less likely to interact with organised support groups.
-This compounded by possible age-related barriers and older adults feeling external supports are less physically accessible, while also not possessing the skills to engage in online formats, can mean they continue to feel isolated from external social support.
-It is therefore important to tailor support to the individual, their budget and needs, and may require additional arrangement for transport and language services.
+In addition, older lesbian, gay and bisexual adults and individuals from lower socioeconomic groups are more likely to have difficulties with trust and less likely to interact with organised support groups.
+[4,9] This compounded by possible age-related barriers and older adults feeling external supports are less physically accessible, while also not possessing the skills to engage in online formats, can mean they continue to feel isolated from external social support.
+It is therefore important to tailor support to the individual, their budget and needs which may require additional arrangement for transport and language services.
+Equitable access and recognition of these person-centred needs of older people forms part of the Aged Care Diversity Framework.

 The National Institute for Health and Care Excellence (NICE) guidelines for ‘Older people with social care needs and multiple long term-conditions’, state that a named coordinator should be responsible for assisting to prioritise the support needs for the individual; and could include psychological, emotional, social, sexual, spiritual and cultural needs or help with sight, hearing and communication or adjustment of their environment.
+Issues relating to wellbeing is expected to be different for older adults living in the community to those who are living in residential aged care.
 The guidelines identify the importance of people being able to be cared for in their own home, being able to take part in preferred activities and interests which may include linking in with community services.
 The support plan should aim to be individualised but designed to assist in reducing isolation and distress to the individual.
+Where social support is being sought in a residential aged care environment, NICE guidelines recommend looking at how the immediate environment supports social interaction, peer support and activities, to reduce feeling of isolation.